Government Finance and Operations

 The Senate Local Government Committee will consider AB 1955 on Wednesday, June 16.

 AB 1717 (de Leon) – Support

-AB 1717, by Assembly Member Kevin de Leon, would authorize local elections officials to develop procedures that would allow voters to opt out of receiving sample ballots and other ballot materials by mail and instead view them on the Internet.
-CSAC believes that such a measure is consistent with modern use of the Internet and has the potential to offer considerable cost savings in the administration of elections.
+AB 1717, by Assembly Member Kevin de Leon, would authorize local elections officials to develop procedures that would allow voters to opt out of receiving sample ballots and other ballot materials by mail and instead view them by e-mail or on the Internet.
+CSAC believes the measure is consistent with modern use of the Internet and has the potential to offer considerable cost savings in the administration of elections.

 The Senate Elections, Reapportionment and Constitutional Amendments Committee will consider AB 1717 at its meeting on Tuesday, June 15.